Multilevel Oral Appliance Treatment for Obstructive Sleep Apnea

 CLINICAL CONSIDERATIONS

-MOUTH BREATHING - is detrimental to health.
-It prevents the nose from moistening, filtering, and warming the air before it hits the throat - making mouth breathers prone to upper respiratory problems.
-It prevents the release from the paranasal sinuses into the lungs of nitric oxide, which has antibacterial properties, a vasodilating effect, and a role in ensuring good endothelial health.
-It also impairs the effectiveness of respiration, because the nose is so vascular that it acts like a little lung.
-In one study, volunteers who wore nose clips to force mouth breathing for a couple of hours developed lowered arterial oxygen levels.
+MOUTH BREATHING - prevents the nose from moistening, filtering, and warming the air before it hits the throat - making mouth breathers prone to upper respiratory problems.
+It also prevents the release from the paranasal sinuses of nitric oxide, which helps widen blood vessels and improve oxygen intake in the lungs.
+Volunteers who wear nose clips to force mouth breathing develop lower arterial oxygen levels.

 Habitual mouth breathers use an oral airway despite having an adequate nasal airway.
-Frequently the habit arises from an open-mouth resting posture due to a framework of bones and teeth at the front of the face that has grown too long to be comfortably covered by the drape of relaxed soft tissues hanging down from the front of the cranium, causing the lips to part when the facial muscles are at rest.
-During swallowing, the perioral muscles show visible strain trying to form a lip seal.
-During sleep, the parted lips create an oral airway passage that offers less resistance than the nasal airway passage, and it can become the habitual route for breathing.
+Usually the habit arises from an open-mouth mandibular resting posture due to a framework of bones and teeth (and sometimes the plastic of an oral appliance) at the front of the face that is too long to be comfortably covered by the drape of relaxed soft tissues hanging down from the forehead and temple areas, causing the lips to part when the facial muscles are at rest, which creates an oral airway passage during sleepthat can easily become the habitual route for breathing.

-Habitual mouth breathing can be triggered by wearing an oral appliance that increases the vertical dimension far enough to part the lips, and it can usually be eliminated in these cases by almost any way of holding the mouth closed and restoring the lip seal; including chin straps, medical tape (mouth taping), thick foam cervical collars, or interarch orthodontic elastics attached to orthodontic ball clasps, cleats, or buttons on upper and lower appliances that fit on the teeth tightly enough to resist being pulled off by the weight of the mandible.
+Habitual mouth breathing can usually be eliminated by almost any way of holding the mouth closed and restoring the lip seal; including chin straps, medical tape (mouth taping), thick foam cervical collars, or interarch orthodontic elastics attached to orthodontic ball clasps, cleats, or buttons on upper and lower appliances that fit on the teeth tightly enough to resist being pulled off by the weight of the mandible.
+Obligate mouth breathers cannot tolerate those interventions until they undergo structural improvement.

-NOCTURNAL BRUXISM - is a side effect of normal sleep, when the brain sends motor signals to the jaw muscles, usually during arousals that mark a transition to a lighter sleep stage; and it reflects no particular bite condition.18 It cannot be caused by bite problems or eliminated by bite treatment,19-20 and it is not correlated with TMJ disorders.21-27 In some people, nocturnal bruxism may be an adaptive response that prevents OSA by bracing the mandible to prevent it from slipping back into the pharynx.
-In other people, nocturnal bruxism can be a result of OSA, because the obstructions trigger sympathetic activity to stimulate bodily movement to restore breathing, and bruxism is one of those movements.
-Therefore oral appliances should be designed to withstand bruxism in patients treated for OSA.
+NOCTURNAL BRUXISM - occurs in everyone as a side effect of normal sleep, when the brain sends motor signals to the jaw muscles, usually during transitions to lighter sleep stages.
+It is intensified by stress, but it is not affected by bite conditions.25-26 Nocturnal bruxism is also not correlated with TMJ disorders.27-29 In some people, nocturnal bruxism may be an adaptive response that prevents OSA by bracing the mandible against the cranium to prevent it from slipping back into the pharynx.
+In other people, nocturnal bruxism can be caused by OSA, because the obstructions trigger sympathetic activity to stimulate bodily movement to restore breathing, and bruxism is one of those movements.

-TMJ DISORDERS - usually resolve by middle age when OSA begins, so they are rarely significant barriers to gradual mandibular advancement or other oral appliance treatments for OSA.
-The bite destabilization that results from mandibular advancement can cause increased jaw muscle tonus, just as instability in any joint reflexively increases tonus in the muscles crossing that joint, because the bite is wired like a joint between the jawbones.
-In such cases, the bite can be easily restabilized by extending it anteriorly, as described below.
+TMJ DISORDERS - usually resolve by middle age when OSA usually begins, so they are rarely significant barriers to oral appliances for OSA treatment.
+It's rare to find an inflamed TMJ beyond middle age.
+Many older people being treated for OSA with a mandibular advancement appliance experience muscle pain due to bite destabilization, because instability in any joint reflexively increases tonus in the muscles crossing that joint, and the periodontium is wired like a joint between the jawbones.

-The loss of the previous central bite position has been difficult for dentists to accept, because it tramples on a deeply held belief system in dentistry that the center of all biting activity and the reference point for all clinical dental work should be the rearmost mandibular position.
-To prevent loss of this reference point, many dentists who use mandibular advancement appliances today have their patients chew on hard gum or small wedges (morning occlusal guides) every morning to create an "occlusal return" or "reprogramming" process that forces the mandible back towards its previous central bite position.
-Such forced mandibular retrusion can trigger regressive remodeling that enables the condyles to seat more posteriorly than they otherwise would, but simply adjusting the bite forward is much easier than trying to reverse growth that has already occurred or prevent further growth in a functional environment that stimulates it.
+The loss of a stable habitual central bite position has been difficult for dentists to accept, because it removes the normal reference point for clinical dental work; therefore, many dentists see it as a serious adverse side effect, and they try to prevent it by having their mandibular advancement patients chew on hard gum or small wedges for an hour every morning (morning occlusal guides) to create an "occlusal return" or "reprogramming" process that forces the mandible back towards its previous central bite position.
+While use of these morning occlusal guides can trigger regressive remodeling that enables the condyles to seat more posteriorly than they otherwise would; simply adjusting the bite anteriorly is much easier than trying to reverse growth that has already occurred or prevent further growth in a functional environment that stimulates it.
+However, dental training has created such a box of thinking around centric relation that most dentists have never adjusted a bite anteriorly.
+Instead of restabilizing the bite, they will use medications, physical therapy, and trigger point injections to treat the jaw muscle tightness that was caused by the bite destabilization.

-THICKNESS - The unnecessary bulk, especially in the anterior regions, of nearly all current oral appliances can exacerbate airway problems by distalizing tongue posture.
-A study of growing monkeys showed that a block of acrylic cemented in their palates lowered their tongue and mandibular posture to avoid the block, which redirected facial growth vertically, causing them to grow long narrow faces.
-Humans have a shorter ramus and a more inferior center of rotation, therefore lowering tongue and mandibular posture also rotates the mandibular corpus down and back into the pharyngeal airway space.
-To avoid impinging on tongue posture, all upper oral appliances should include a space hollowed out to fit the tongue tip (tongue tip hollow) just beneath the anterior bite table at the front of the palate behind the maxillary incisors, as shown below.
+APPLIANCE THICKNESS - The unnecessary bulk, especially in the anterior regions, of nearly all current oral appliances can work against our goals by distalizing tongue posture, which distalizes mandibular posture, which prevents natural mandibular advancement.
+A study of growing monkeys showed that a block of acrylic cemented in their palates lowered their tongue and mandibular posture to avoid the block, which redirected their facial growth vertically, causing them to grow long narrow faces.
+In humans, the center of rotation of the mandible is within the shortened ramus instead of far above it, therefore lowering tongue and mandibular posture also rotates the mandibular corpus down and back into the pharyngeal airway space.
+To prevent such adverse effects on facial growth, our upper oral appliances include a space hollowed out to fit the tongue tip just beneath the anterior bite table at the front of the palate behind the maxillary incisors.

-TIGHTNESS - Nearly all acrylic dental appliances force the upper teeth inward (palatally) due to the shrinkage of acrylic, especially on the labial wall of the anterior region at the center of that shrinkage.
-In a healthy dentition at rest, each tooth is suspended in the middle of a dynamically hyperactive socket; which contains so many blood vessels that it exhibits an individual arterial pulse and such an extensive network of sensory nerves that it occupies an oversize portion of the brain.
-When the teeth remain in the middle of these sockets all night, the tissues lining the sockets remain passive.
-Displacement of a tooth from its rest position triggers a collection of adaptive responses designed to make the socket once again fit the tooth's rest position.
-One of those responses includes an increase in jaw muscle tonus, because noxious afferent input from any joint triggers increased tonus in the muscles which cross that joint, the periodontium is wired like a joint between the tooth roots and their sockets, and the jaw closing muscles cross that joint.
-As a result, pressure on the teeth automatically increases tonus in the jaw muscles; which can add to the jaw muscle tightness caused by increased central nervous system stress or an appliance with a vertical dimension that produces passive stretch of the jaw closing muscles.
+TIGHTNESS - The tightness of commercially made acrylic dental appliances also works against our goals by squeezing the upper teeth inward (palatally) due to the shrinkage of acrylic, especially the front teeth in the middle of the squeeze.
+Healthy teeth at rest are each suspended in the middle of a metabolically hyperactive socket; which contains so many blood vessels that it exhibits an individual arterial pulse and such an extensive network of sensory nerves that it occupies an oversized portion of the brain.
+When the teeth remain in the middle of their sockets all night, these tissues remain passive.
+Displacement of a tooth from the middle of its socket by the pressure of an appliance triggers a collection of adaptive responses designed to make the socket once again fit the tooth position.
+One of those responses is increased jaw muscle tonus, because noxious afferent input from any joint triggers increased tonus in the muscles which cross that joint.
+As a result, any pressure on the teeth increases tonus in the jaw closing muscles; which can add to the increased jaw muscle tonus caused by a TMJ disorder or an unstable bite.

 FOOTNOTES